weaviate/elysia/docs/Advanced/advanced_tool_construction.md

         yield Response(text=output.response)
 ```

 The tool is simple, it is initialised and the descriptions are added to the Tool.
 Then the `__call__` method simply runs the text_response agent.
 Whilst the `TextResponsePrompt` is not shown here, it is a simple input -> output call, where different parts of the `tree_data` are used as inputs to the LLM to give it context before answering.
-The relevant information from the `tree_data` are automatically inserted into the prompt via the `ElysiaChainOfThought` custom DSPy module.
+The relevant information from the `tree_data` are automatically inserted into the prompt via the `ElysiaPrompt` custom DSPy module.

 **Note:** If using DSPy within your tool, make sure to always call `aforward` method on the module so that it can be used async.